railsbridge-montreal/curriculum/views/advanced/voting.markdown

 # Vote on posts

 Make it like Reddit!
+Next-level Suggestotron!
 Allow users to vote on posts they like or don't like.
 There are many ways you could do this, including a few gems.

 ## Features you could implement